 (Note: The phrase “body language poses” is redundant, no?
 Like … “facial movement expressions.”
 Or “dance move positions.”)

 Most of us are just not going to win at being physically large and intimidating.
 And need I point out that “largeness” is not generally a quality valued in women in our society?
-So the message seems to be: Don’t be too small, but definitely don’t be, like, an actual size “large” or something!
+So the message seems to be: Don’t be too small, but definitely don’t be, like, actually “large” or something!
 And stand more like Wonder Woman, but not too much like Wonder Woman, because that would be aggressive.
-(Wonder Woman is pretty cool, but she did get tied up a lot, so I don’t think she was really as aggressive as might have been ideal.)
+Nevermind that Wonder Woman is nowhere near the far end of aggressiveness.
+She was always drawn to be appealing – and thus, not very intimidating – to men.

 Is being small really a big disadvantage?
 Allow me to introduce a quote from 2102 Republican presidential contender Newt Gingrich, who wrote this piece of wonderment back in 1995: